10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 • Tip: To produce berries, a compatible pollinator plant is needed (Black Beauty®, Instant Karma®, or Laced Up®).

-7. Dark Side of the Moon Astilbe
+7. Dark Side of the Moon Astilbe, a Dark Chocolate Foliage Perennial for Shade

 'Dark Side of the Moon' Astilbe hybrid